qteatime/kate/docs/source/design/00XX-live-audit.rst

   log entries forever.

-  Kate mitigates this with a log retention configuration and periodically performing garbage collection on older logs.
+  Kate mitigates this with a log retention configuration and periodically performing garbage collection on older logs if necessary (i.e.: if we have very little log entries there's no point in removing older ones).

 **Storage of unwanted or sensitive data:**